Bostigger/php-dsa/README.md

 # PHP Data Structures and Algorithms Repository

 ## Introduction
 Welcome to my Data Structures and Algorithms Repository!
-This repository is a comprehensive collection of various data structures and algorithms implemented in [Programming Language].
+This repository is a comprehensive collection of various data structures and algorithms implemented in [PHP].
 It serves as a personal reference and an educational resource for anyone interested in learning more about the fundamental building blocks of computer science and software engineering.

 ## Contents
 This repository is organized into two main sections: Data Structures and Algorithms.